 The other outstanding question is whether more evidence can be brought to bear on these issues.
 This study has, inevitably, been a synthesis of available sources, largely document or map-based.
 There has been no original research and there is, to date, little site investigation relevant to the period.
 I have been examining a largely aceramic and undocumented area and period, with little excavation and therefore next to no physical evidence!
 The challenge is to investigate the area in greater depth and detail to establish whether there is evidence to support, or refute, the approaches taken in this study.
 A starting point might be the questions raised on page 12 and repeated above and used throughout the case studies.
 To design and implement a research programme to find evidence on these issues would require very considerable resources, far exceeding the capacity of the organisations present in the area.
 A more modest starting point might be to explore further two physical aspects that have yielded some results: field boundaries and cemeteries.
 That would, however, have to be the subject of a separate piece of work.
 Acknowledgements I would like to acknowledge the support, guidance and encouragement of Terry Green throughout my researches for this essay and, in particular, for his suggestions on Braunton.
 I also, acknowledge the suggestions from Malcolm Prowse on Bratton Fleming.
 Chris Preece read the draft final text and made several editing and clarification suggestions.
 Finally, my wife, Sheila, for her patience, support and for putting up with random site visits!
-The maps were drawn from three sources.
-The parish maps used for the place names were obtained from the Devon County Council website.
+The maps were drawn from two sources.
+The parish maps used for the place names were obtained from the Devon County Council website, as were the Tithe Maps.
 The 19th century OS sheet extracts were obtained from the Local Studies Library in Barnstaple.
 Its continuation, even on a reduced service basis, is vital to study in North Devon.
-The Tithe Maps were extracted from the Devon Historic Environment Records and are reproduced by kind permission of Devon Archives & Local Studies, DHC DEX/4/a/TM/Winkleigh.
-DHC DEX/4/a/TM/Bradworthy.
+SP 9th May 2019 (minor revisions $18^{th} - 23^{rd}$ March and $20^{th} - 23^{rd}$ April 2020) Errata On pages 33/34 I quote from Lucy Ryder (2013).
+Although her words are correctly quoted, their accuracy is disputed.
+On page 33 I quote her as referring to: "significant historical research undertaken by Robert Pearse Chope who lived in the Fatacott area of Hartland".
+In fact, she is referring to Richard Pearce Chope who lived at Fosfelle, Hartland.
+On page 34 I refer to her identification of the early mediaeval chapel as being at South Hole.
+This is disputed by others who consider it unlikely.
+If anywhere it was at Cheristow, but most settle on an area immediately east of the present church (now Butler's Cottage).
+South Hole was a separate holding pre-Domesday and continued to be so until amalgamated into Hartland in the 18th century.
+I am indebted to Steve Hobbs of Hartland for identifying these errors.